Mctripp10/clustering-iris-flower-data/README.md

 Michael Tripp,
 5/1/2023

-Utilizing various clustering machine learning algorithms (Agglomerative Clustering and DBSCAN) to analyze and build models for the Iris (flower) data set.
+Utilizing various unsupervised learning clustering algorithms (Agglomerative Clustering and DBSCAN) to analyze and build models for the Iris (flower) data set.

 Contained in the Code folder is clustering_alg.py, the program containing my code for both agglomerative clustering and DBSCAN.
 There is also